usf-cs272-fall2022/usf-cs272-fall2022.github.io/_projects/setup.md

 Below is a quick summary of the **one-time setup** needed for the project:

-  1. Visit the [Project Setup](https://usfca.instructure.com/courses/1605147/assignments/7184853) assignment in Canvas and click the Github Classroom link.
-This will setup a private repository named `project-username` where `username` is your Github username.
+  1. Visit the [Project Setup](https://usfca.instructure.com/courses/1605147/assignments/7184853) assignment in Canvas and click the GitHub Classroom link.
+This will setup a private repository named `project-username` where `username` is your GitHub username.
 You will use this same repository the *entire* semester for all of the projects.

   1. Import the repository as a Java Project in Eclipse.
-See the [Importing Eclipse Projects from Github](/guides/eclipse/importing-eclipse-projects-from-github.html) guide for steps.
+See the [Importing Eclipse Projects from GitHub](/guides/eclipse/importing-eclipse-projects-from-github.html) guide for steps.
 This will create a "SearchEngine" project in Eclipse where you will add your own code for the project.

   1. Import the `project-tests` repository at <{{ site.data.info.links.github.link }}/project-tests> as a Java Project in Eclipse.
 This will create a "SearchEngineTests" project in Eclipse where you will find all of the test code and data files.